General Overview

 A simplified implementation of the use case would look like this:

-Each of the user tasks represented by object, is associated with a form or page flow to enable human interaction.
-The forms can be accessed by the AMX BPM build in client applications: Openspace and Workspace, or a custom client application.
+an object is associated with a form or page flow to enable human interaction.
+The forms can be accessed by the AMX BPM build-in client applications: Openspace and Workspace, or a custom client application.

-In the use case we can use Openspace and supply a link or dynamically update content of the product or service the customer is referring to, so the participants in the process flow won’t need to look for additional info for the related item.
+In the use case we can use Openspace and supply a link or dynamically update the content of the product or service the customer is referring to, so the participants in the process flow won’t need to look for additional info for the related item.
 In terms of collaboration between the two BS modes mentioned above, here the business user can create the form with the required input and the developer can code the backend logic, like data validation.

-The User Task object can be associated with an organization unit defined earlier, like the Software Engineer Group or a specific position like Organizing Manager.
+The User Task object can be associated with an organization unit defined earlier, like the Software Engineer Group, or a specific position like Organizing Manager.
 In the use case once the customer has made the request the review task will be passed to all employees holding the Organizing Manager position.
 When one manager starts working on the task the task is removed from the task list of the other managers, and this can be reconfigured if needed.

-AMX BPM provides many features that can enrich the UC process flow, we’ll demonstrate the Timer Event activityAs it can be seen in the process diagram it’s associated with “Organizing Manager Initial review”.
+As it can be seen in the process diagram it’s associated with the “Organizing Manager Initial review”.
 Using this we can define time out for the initial review task.
-If no one from the organizing manager group completes the task in a given time, further action can be taken, like sending an email to the group supervisor, in order to assure task completion.
+If no one from the organizing manager group completes the task in a given time, further action can be taken, like sending an email to the group supervisor, in order to ensure task completion.

 The following diagram can give one more representation of the AMX BPM Architecture:

-All of the AMX components are wired together using public services, which allows for anyone to use them in order to replace or expand the components.
-In fact, the BPM platform together with the AMX BPM applications are all considered as AMX composite applications.
+All of the AMX components are wired together using public services, which allows anyone to use them in order to replace or expand the components.
+In fact, the BPM platform together with the AMX BPM applications are all considered AMX composite applications.

-So far we have covered the modeling part as it is done in the Business Studio environment, and the user interface, carried out by AMX BPM build in client applications (Openspace and Workspace).
+So far we have covered the modeling part as it is done in the Business Studio environment, and the user interface, carried out by AMX BPM build-in client applications (Openspace and Workspace).

 Work Management